vtomlin1/Portfolio/README.md

 ---
 ### SQL Sakila
 ---
-The Sakila database is a free database that I have worked with to practice MySQL.
+The Sakila database (version 1.3) is a free database that I have worked with to practice MySQL.
 Below is the EER diagram for the Sakila Database.

 ![Sakila_EER_Diagram](SakilaSQL/Sakila_EER_Diagram.png)